-A bearer is removed e.g. triggered by a mobile power down, due to a previous loss of coverage, or accidental/malicious removal, etc. In this case the 'Indication of PDP Context Release' procedure will be performed (see 3GPP TS 23.207).
-The flow for this case is shown in Figure 5.24.
+A bearer is removed e.g. triggered by a UE power down, due to a previous loss of coverage, or accidental/malicious removal, etc. In this case the 'Indication of PDP Context Release' procedure will be performed (see 3GPP TS 23.207).
+The flow for this case is shown in Figure 5.26.

-In the event of loss of coverage, 3G TS 23.060 defines the Iu or RAB Release procedures.
-In case of PDP context with streaming or conversational class the maximum bitrate of the GTP tunnel between SGSN and GGSN is modified to 0 kbit/s.
-This is indicated to the P-CSCF / PCF by performing the 'PDP Context Modification' procedure (see 3GPP TS 23.207) as shown in Figure 5.25.
-For loss of coverage in case of other PDP contexts (background or interactive traffic class), the PDP context is preserved with no modifications.
+In the event of loss of coverage, 3GPP TS 23.060 defines the Iu or RAB Release procedures.
+In case of PDP context with streaming or conversational class the maximum bitrate of the GTP tunnel between SGSN and GGSN is modified to 0 kbit/s in up- and downlink direction.
+This is indicated to the P-CSCF / PDF by performing the 'Indication of PDP Context Modification' procedure (see 3GPP TS 23.207) as shown in Figure 5.26a.
+For loss of coverage in case of other PDP contexts (background or interactive traffic class), the PDP context is preserved with no modifications and therefore no indication to the P-CSCF/PDF.

 Other network initiated session release scenarios are of course possible.
-In particular such scenarios initiated in the home network for administrative reasons might begin with an S-CSCF.

-5.10.3.1.1 Network initiated session release - P-CSCF initiated - removal of PDP context
+5.10.3.1.1 Network initiated session release - P-CSCF initiated after removal of PDP context

-Figure 5.26: Network initiated session release - P-CSCF initiated - removal of PDP context
+Figure 5.26: Network initiated session release - P-CSCF initiated after removal of PDP context